Grigory Romanov: Gorbachev vs. Romanov

 Romanov was the second youngest member of the Politburo after Gorbachev.
 In the months preceding the death of Konstantin Chernenko in March 1985, Romanov and Gorbachev were commonly regarded to be chief rivals in the succession struggle for the post of General Secretary.
 Viktor Grishin was also considered a viable candidate.

-However, after Chernenko's death Gorbachev emerged with the strongest position to succeed Chernenko.
-Andrei Gromyko, one of the oldest and widely respected Politburo members, nominated Gorbachev for the position of General Secretary of CPSU, both at the March 11 meeting of Politburo and subsequently at the March 1985 Plenum (meeting) of the Central Committee of the CPSU.
-Neither Romanov nor Grishin mounted a formal challenge to Gorbachev's bid and the votes in favor of Gorbachev, both in the March 11 meeting of Politburo and at the March Plenum, were unanimous.
+However, after Chernenko's death, Gorbachev emerged with the strongest position to succeed Chernenko.
+Andrei Gromyko, one of the oldest and widely respected Politburo members, nominated Gorbachev for the position of General Secretary of CPSU, both at the 11 March meeting of Politburo and subsequently at the March 1985 Plenum (meeting) of the Central Committee of the CPSU.
+Neither Romanov nor Grishin mounted a formal challenge to Gorbachev's bid, and the votes in favor of Gorbachev, both in the 11 March meeting of Politburo and at the March Plenum, were unanimous.

 End of career

 Gorbachev quickly moved to oust Romanov following his ascent to become General Secretary.
-He informed him that he had no future under Gorbachev, and sacked him three months later.
+He informed Romanov that he had no future under him, and sacked him three months later.
 Romanov was forced to retire from the Politburo on 1 July 1985.

 Romanov subsequently lived as a pensioner in Moscow.
-For several years he headed the "Association of Leningradians in Moscow".
+After the collapse of the Soviet Union, he joined the Communist Party of the Russian Federation and became a member of the Central Advisory Council under the Central Committee of the Communist Party of the Russian Federation.
+For several years, he headed the "Association of Leningradians in Moscow".

+He was buried at the Kuntsevo Cemetery in Moscow.